Tuesday, June 2, 2026 | 8:00–9:00 PM ET

 This activity was planned by and for the healthcare team, and learners will receive 1.0 Interprofessional Continuing Education (IPCE) credit for learning and change.

-Physician Assistants (AAPA)
+Physician Associates (AAPA)

 Pharmacists (ACPE)